 Detectives are promoted from within the ranks of police officers.
 Police officers need at least a high school diploma or a general educational development (GED) certificate.
 An officer must complete training in a police academy before beginning work and may get further on-the-job training.
 Police departments may also encourage officers to further their education through professional training or by pursuing degrees in criminal justice or police science.

 Job Outlook and Salary

-The BLS predicted that between 2014 and 2024, job openings for detectives and criminal investigators were expected to decrease by 1%, which was slower than the average for all professions.
+The BLS predicted that between 2018 and 2028, job openings for detectives and criminal investigators were expected to increase by 5%, which was as fast as average for all professions.
 The BLS says bilingual applicants with college degrees or experience in military law enforcement may have an edge.
-In May 2015, the median salary for detectives was $77,210, according to the BLS.
+In May 2018, the median salary for detectives was $81,920, according to the BLS.

 Firefighter: Career Profile

 Firefighters may be called upon in many types of emergencies, not just fires.
 Most calls to fire departments involve medical emergencies, according to the BLS.
 They also respond to auto accidents and incidents involving hazardous materials spills.
 Firefighters are at high risk of injury and must wear heavy protective clothing.
 Firefighters spend time on duty living at the station house.
 Their work hours are unusual.
 For instance, a firefighter may be on duty for 24 hours, and then be off work for 48 hours.